EDLyonhart/iterators_testing_lab/iterators.md

 	Passes each element of an array into a block.
 Returns the first element which evaluates to true (which is not false?).

 ####inject:
-	Passes each element of an enumerable through a block and apply
+	Passes each element of an enumerable through a block and 'reduces' them all together to a single value.

 ####partition:
 	Returns an array of two new arrays.
 One with all elements which evaluate true when passed through a block, one which evaluate false.